singularian/chess16/README.md

 play the game in.
 In total there are 192 (16 by 12) open square board spaces verses 32 (8 by 4) in a conventional chess game.

 This doesn't try to add new pieces so that it is a more conventional variant of chess.
+It has 1 King to maintain conventions.

 There are 32 pieces per side.
 These pieces are: